senfernandes/ExternalLogins/README.md

-# External Logins in .NET Core App
+# External Logins in .NET Core App (beta version)
 App with external logins using .NET Core.

-At this point, only Facebook Logins is being implemented.
+At this point (June 16th, 2018), only Facebook Login is being implemented.

 ## Create app on Facebook's Developer API (https://developers.facebook.com)
 - Create New App in My Apps menu